 Summer is winding down and kids are preparing to go back to school.
 Going back to school can be overwhelming: paperwork, fees, supply shopping, a new routine, etc. With some preparation the transition can be more enjoyable.
-Alright, enjoyable may be ambitious, here are a few tips to help you feel more confident, less stressed, and more organized this school year.
+Alright, enjoyable may be ambitious, here are a few tips to help you feel healthy, more confident, less stressed, and more organized this school year.

 - Go through the closets now.
 Remove clothes that don’t fit, or don’t get worn.
 Reduce the stress for all of you by eliminating daily wardrobe issues.

 - Embrace structure.
 Keep a joint calendar in an area everyone can access.
 Feel free to color code for each family member and encourage kids to participate.
 Life can get busy but keeping an organized schedule will help reduce missed events, rushing and stress.

 - Master getting out the door.
 Keep everything you need for getting out the door on time by the door.
 This will reduce the running around looking for last minute items.

 - Talk about tomorrow’s schedule and activities today.
 Sometime after dinner or before bed review everyone’s activities.
 Make sure the kids know where they need to be and who will be there to pick them up.

 - Create a daily routine.
 Then stick to it!
 As adults we preach morning routine is the key to success.
 Let’s teach the little ones the same with age-appropriate activities.
 Help them to wake up with enough time for a little meditation, breakfast, personal hygiene, and a connection pep talk.